SilasBerger/teaching-website/README.md

 The sync mechanism is used to assemble contents from the material library into each individual script, as defined by that scripts configuration in the site's `*.scriptsConfigs.json` file and any applicable markers in the material filenames. `docusaurus.config.ts` marks the entrypoint into the build and sync process.

-## Good to know
-- Directories with unmatched markers do not prevent their children with matched markers from being used as source candidates.
-For example: If a script has a marker `[foo]`, it will ignore a directory such as `Some-Topic.[bar]` per-se.
-However, it will nevertheless discover and include its `foo`-marked children, such as `Some-Topic.[bar]/A-Sub-Topic.[foo]/*` or `Some-Topic.[bar]/an-article.[foo].mdx`
-- File or directory names with an empty marker list (e.g. `some-article.[].md`, `Some-Topic.[]`) are still considered marked, even though they will not match any applicable markers.
-This behavior can be used to "mark" a file or directory as an unpublished draft.
-- When working on a page that should not (yet) be mapped into any scripts (e.g. a placeholder page while developing a new component), it is recommended to use the `drafts` site as a drafting and development playground.
-Either add an explicit mapping to `drafts.scriptsConfigs.json`, or mark a file or directory with `draft` (or any other) draft-specific marker defined in `drafts.scriptsConfigs.json`), e.g. `Path/To/Some/future-article.[draft].md`.
-Since marked elements are discovered even when nested in a non-marked path, that file (and its parent hierarchy) will be included in any draft script with marker `draft`.